danielcbit/apcctrl/doc/manual/manual.rst

 -----------------------------

 There are three major
-ways of running apcupsd on your system.
-The first is a standalone configuration where apcupsd controls a single UPS, which powers a single computer.
+ways of running apcctrl on your system.
+The first is a standalone configuration where apcctrl controls a single UPS, which powers a single computer.
 This is the most common configuration.
 If you're working with just one machine and one UPS, skip the rest of this section.